deanluka/myrepo/README.md

 Go to Apple Menu -> System Preferences -> Shortcuts -> App Shortcuts and add (+):
 ![ctrl-shortcuts](./images/ctrl-shortcuts.png)

 This will change every application that has Cut/Copy/Paste/... in menu commands to use new shortcuts.
-If name in the menu is bit different for example "Find Pattern" it will not work - you will have to add exact name of the menu command.
+If name in the menu is bit different for example "Find Pattern" or "Find..." it will not work - you will have to add exact name of the menu command.
 In finder Ctrl-C will not work because finder puts file name into Copy menu command - for example Copy "README.md" for this file.
 Paste is Paste Item instead of just Paste - it can be fixed by adding Paste Item in App Shortcuts but Ctrl-C cannot be fixed.

 ## Citrix configuration